 Associate in Applied Science

-Considered both an art and a science, Nursing remains an integral part of todayâ€™s healthcare system.
+Nursing is an essential part of todayâ€™s healthcare system.
 Nurses provide direct care to people in hospitals, homes and long-term care facilities; they manage groups of patients in industries and communities; they participate in and lead research projects that are helping advance nursing knowledge.
 Nurses today are providers, collaborators, coordinators and leaders in healthcare delivery.

 Preparing Nurses for the 21st century